madeleine68/madeleine68/README.md

  😄 Pronouns: she/her

- ⚡ Fun fact: I enjoy converting photographs to digital illustrations for fun on my free time.  would like to have an avocado bar
+ ⚡ Fun fact: I enjoy converting photographs to digital illustrations for fun on my free time. dreams of having an avocado bar one day 🥑